-In July 2014, the Compensation Committee established our fiscal 2015 executive bonus program in conjunction with the Board of Directors approving our fiscal 2015 strategic operating plan.
-For fiscal 2015, the Compensation Committee targeted total cash compensation (i.e., base salary plus cash bonus opportunity) around the 50th percentile of a composite index of data from our peer group and the Radford Global Technology Survey.
-For our fiscal 2015 executive bonus program, 80% of the total value is based on achieving corporate financial performance objectives and 20% is for achieving individual management-by-results ("MBR") performance objectives.
-The corporate financial performance portion of our fiscal 2015 executive bonus plan was split into two halves, with specific financial performance targets addressing the first half and the second half of the fiscal year.
-Based on the level of performance achieved relative to our fiscal 2015 targets, we paid 100% of the corporate financial performance portion of our executive bonuses for the first half of fiscal 2015 and 98.6% for the second half of fiscal 2015.
-For the full fiscal year 2015, our adjusted EBITDA nearly doubled compared with fiscal 2014, yielding a payout of 99.3% of the executives' potential payout under the corporate financial performance element of our executive bonus program.
+In July 2015, the Compensation Committee established our fiscal 2016 executive bonus program in conjunction with the Board of Directors approving our fiscal 2016 strategic operating plan.
+For fiscal 2016, the Compensation Committee targeted total cash compensation (i.e., base salary plus cash bonus opportunity) around the 50th percentile of a composite index of data from our peer group and the Radford Global Technology Survey.
+For our fiscal 2016 executive bonus program, 80% of the total value was based on achieving corporate financial performance objectives and 20% was for achieving individual management-by-results ("MBR") performance objectives.
+The corporate financial performance portion of our fiscal 2016 executive bonus plan was split into two halves, with specific financial performance targets addressing the first half and the second half of the fiscal year.
+We use two semi-annual performance periods with two different performance targets in order to align our cash incentive program with our strategic operating plan ("SOP") review and midyear SOP update.
+We determine the potential total size of the annual cash incentive bonuses at the beginning of the fiscal year as well as set the first half financial performance target, and then set the second half performance target in connection with our midyear SOP update.
+Overachievement awards, if any, are based on exceeding a total annual revenue target and also exceeding the sum of the two half-year corporate financial performance objectives.
+Based on the level of performance achieved relative to our fiscal 2016 targets, we paid 100% of the corporate financial performance portion of our executive bonuses for both the first and second halves of fiscal 2016.
+While our fiscal 2016 adjusted EBITDA was above the threshold to begin to earn over-achievement awards, we did not reach the minimum organic revenue threshold for the payment of over-achievement awards under our fiscal 2016 bonus plan, and accordingly no over-achievement awards were earned.

 In addition, our executives earned the MBR portion of their annual bonus based upon their individual results measured against their individual goals established by the Compensation Committee.
-For fiscal 2015, our named executive officers achieved between 91% and 99% of their individual MBR performance goals for fiscal 2015.
+For fiscal 2016, our named executive officers achieved between 89% and 99% of their individual MBR performance goals for fiscal 2016.